The Reckless Age: Plot

-As described in a film magazine, Dick Minot (Denny), crack "trouble-shooter" of Lloyd's International Insurance Company, is assigned to guard Lord Harrowby (Austin) from disaster in connection with his coming marriage to Cynthia Meyrick (Dwyer), an heiress, as the nobleman having taken out an insurance policy against his failure to marry her.
+As described in a film magazine, Dick Minot, crack "trouble-shooter" of Lloyd's International Insurance Company, is assigned to guard Lord Harrowby from disaster in connection with his coming marriage to Cynthia Meyrick, an heiress, as the nobleman having taken out an insurance policy against his failure to marry her.
 Minot proceeds to the Florida resort where Cynthia is and where the marriage is to take place.
 On the way he meets the heiress, who is beautiful.
 He promptly falls in love with her, but his duty stares him in the face.
 He must leave no stone unturned to see that her romance with the nobleman does not fall through.
 She, in the meantime, has fallen in love with the insurance man.
 Trouble develops when a man, claiming to be the real Lord Harrowby appears, and Minot promptly has him kidnaped and put aboard a yacht.
 Then a London chorus girl appears and threatens to sue His Lordship for breach of promise, which of course would wreck the romance.
 Minot discovers that chorus girl is already married and gets rid of her.
 In the meantime, the heiress practically proposes to Minot, and his duty stands between them until — but that's telling!
 It's a big surprise — and a big laugh!